roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Dataverse

-The collective term for the tables, workflows, business process flows and related functionality that is provisioned within an environment when a database is created.
+Microsoft Dataverse is the collective term for the tables, workflows, business process flows and related functionality that is provisioned within an environment when a database is created.

 Model-driven apps are tied to the Microsoft Dataverse database.